ChristosPolydorou/craft-bots/10_rules_overview.md

 - Actors construct buildings by starting *sites*, depositing *resources* into those sites, and then spending time constructing.
 - Resources are collected from *mines*.
 They come in five resource types (colours): red, blue, green, orange, black.

+**Tasks**
+- A task looks like "construct a building at node X using these resources: 2 red, 1 blue, ..."
+- Each task is associated with a score and a deadline.
+Constructing the required building before the deadline will complete the task and score the points.
+- When all tasks are completed, new tasks are generated.
+- There is a small chance that a new task is generated each tick.

 **Actors**

 ![actor screenshot](https://raw.githubusercontent.com/strathclyde-artificial-intelligence/craft-bots/gh-pages/images/actor.png)